bassauer-storms-media/wf-request-mapper/README.md

 up to come...

-but generally pages dir, extensions, prefixes and base paths are configurable
+but generally pages base-dir, file-extensions, route-prefixes and base-paths are configurable